Table of Contents

 Ingredients on dog food labels

-Remember that no dog food brand can ever be better that its ingredients, so pay extra attention to everything on the list.
+Remember that no dog food brand can ever be better than its ingredients, so pay extra attention to everything on the list.

 RELATED: Top 10 best dog food brands

-Heaviest and most dominant ingredients are always listed first.
-First few spots are usually taken by some type of meat, but you must also remember that many meat products are often mostly water.
-If you want a higher level of animal protein, look for a label that says *meat* meal, such as “Chicken Meal,” “Beef Meal” or even “Bone Meal.”
-This type of dog food has most of the water removed so the ratio of animal protein to liquid is much better.
+The heaviest and most dominant ingredients are always listed first.
+The first few spots are usually taken by some type of meat, but you must also remember that many meat products are often mostly water.
+If you want a higher level of animal protein, look for a label that says *meat* meal, such as “Chicken Meal,” “Beef Meal,” or even “Bone Meal.”
+This type of dog food has most of the water removed, so the ratio of animal protein to liquid is much better.

 Byproducts on dog food labels

 Knowing how to also spot byproducts is important if you want to learn how to read dog food labels properly.
 However, note that not all byproducts in dog food are that bad, and in fact, some byproducts can even be good for your dog.

 A lot of organ meat is very beneficial for your dog and is highly recommended to include in a regular diet.
 For example, the liver is a byproduct that has many vital nutrients in it, including vitamin A and iron.
 Other meat byproducts can contain bone, brain, blood, or stomach from animals.
 Previously discussed meat meals may also have a heart or tongue from the animal in them.

 While none of this sounds as mouth-watering to us, your dog would probably enjoy it all a whole lot and ask for more.
 Remember that just because you see the word “byproducts” on a dog food label, do not discount that food item.
 Of course, whether you avoid all byproducts completely or not is your choice.